gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 ## Replay Detection

-   DTLS/SCTP does not provice replay detection.
+   DTLS/SCTP does not provide replay detection/protection.

    The replay detection of DTLS may result in the DTLS layer dropping messages.
 Since DTLS/SCTP provides a reliable service if requested